yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 docker exec -it competitive bash
 ```

-In the above snippet, we are first checking if there is any container with the name _competitive_.
-If there is, then it fetches the
-container ID and starts it, else it creates a new container and `exec` into it.
+In the above snippet, we are first checking if there is any Docker container with the name `competitive`.
+If we found one, then it fetches the container ID and starts the Docker container, else it creates a new Docker container and `exec` into it.

-I had a great time exploring [`docker`](https://www.docker.com/) and what we can achieve via some simple scripts.
+I had a great time exploring [`docker`](https://www.docker.com/) and what we can achieve with it, to improve the Developer Experience.